 PREP: Preheat your oven to 350℉.
 Get your 8x8 baking pan and spray with non-stick spray, and line with parchment paper.

 1. Combine the eggs and sugar.
-In a large bowl, whisk together the eggs and sugar until light pale yellow.
+In a large mixing bowl, whisk together the large eggs and granulated sugar until light pale yellow.

 3. Add dry ingredients (except flour and walnuts).
-To the same bowl, whisk in cocoa powder, baking powder, baking soda, salt, and espresso powder.
+To the same bowl again, whisk in the unsweetened cocoa powder, baking powder, baking soda, salt, and espresso powder.

 4. Add walnuts.
-Gently whisk in the walnuts to the cake mixture.
+Gently whisk in the walnuts.

 6. Add water.
 In a steady stream, slowly whisk in the hot water until combined.

 7. Bake!
-Pour the batter into your prepped 8x8 baking pan and bake at 350℉ for 20-30 minutes until a cake tester or tooth pick comes out clean.
-It's a large time window, but good to start checking at 20 minutes to not over-bake the cake.
+Pour the cake batter into your prepared pan and bake at 350℉ for 20-30 minutes until a tester or tooth pick poked into the center of the cake comes out clean.

 8. Start making the buttercream.
-While the cake is baking, in a mixer with a paddle attachment whip the (room temp!!) butter for about 3 minutes.
-This can also be done with an electric hand mixer, or by hand with a bit of elbow grease.
+In a stand mixer with the paddle attachment whip the (room temp!!) butter for about 3 minutes.

-9. Add cocoa powder, salt, vanilla.
-Add in the cocoa powder, salt, and vanilla.
-Whip again until combined, then add in the powdered sugar - it will look dry.
+9. Add cocoa powder, salt, vanilla, and sugar.
+Add the cocoa powder, salt, vanilla, and powdered sugar.
+Slowly (so the powdered ingredients don't fly everywhere) mix in until combined - it will be dry.

 Tips and tricks

-- Use regular walnuts!
-Not roasted, not salted, just regular walnuts.
+- Use raw walnuts.
+Not roasted, not salted, just regular raw walnuts.

-- Use room temp ingredients!
+- Use room temperature ingredients.
 This helps make sure that they all combine together really seamlessly for the best cake.
 It's especially important for the buttercream because the butter won't whip the same if it's cold.
 More on why this is important here.

 FAQs